 12. National Merit Scholarship Program

-Started in 1955, the National Merit Scholarship Program is a long-standing competition that selects the top three percent of high school juniors who score extraordinarily high on the Preliminary SAT exam.
+The National Merit Scholarship Program is a long-standing competition.
+It selects the top three percent of high school juniors who score high on the Preliminary SAT exam.
 Index scores are calculated by doubling the sum of the Reading, Writing and Language, and Math tests.
-The $2,500 scholarships mandate normal progression toward high school graduation, U.S. citizenship or lawful residency, and intent to enroll full-time in accredited post-secondary education.
+The $2,500 scholarships mandate normal progression toward high school graduation.
+U.S. citizenship or lawful residency are required.
+High school students must intend to enroll full-time in accredited post-secondary education.

 Contact